-This is a non-fatal error.
-The system provides an opportunity rename file using recommended file naming conventions, refer to next page, Serial Command Fails for details, and proceed.
+This is a non-fatal error and the system provides an opportunity rename file and proceed.

 Insufficient Disk Space

 When a copy routine begins, the system checks to see that there is sufficient internal storage available to write the files to disk and have an additional safety margin of 300MB.
 If this condition is met the copy continues.
 If there is not enough internal storage available the system issues a warning message to that effect.